Learning About Asthma

 Parents with very young kids who can't talk or use a peak flow meter often find early warning signs very helpful in predicting and preventing flare-ups.
 And EWS can be helpful for older kids and even teens because they can learn to sense little changes in themselves.
 If they're old enough, they can adjust medication themselves according to the asthma action plan; if not, they can ask for help.

-The two main categories of asthma medications are rescue medications and controller medications.
-Rescue medications (also called quick-relief or fast-acting medications) work immediately to relieve asthma symptoms when they occur.
-Controller medications (also called preventive or maintenance medications) work over a period of time to help prevent asthma symptoms from happening.
+The two main categories of asthma medications are quick-relief medicines (also called rescue or fast-acting medicines) and long-term control medicines (also called controller or maintenance medicines).
+Quick-relief medicines work immediately to relieve asthma symptoms.
+Long-term control medicines work over a period of time to help prevent asthma symptoms from happening.

 Controlling Flare-Ups With the Asthma Plan

 Mastering these first steps of asthma control means a child will have fewer asthma symptoms and flare-ups.
-But any child with asthma can still have an occasional flare-up, particularly during the learning period (between diagnosis and control) or after exposure to a very strong or new trigger.
+But anyone with asthma can still have an occasional flare-up, particularly during the learning period (between diagnosis and control) or after exposure to a very strong or new trigger.

-With the proper patient education, on-hand medications, and keen observation, families today can learn to control nearly every asthma flare-up by initiating treatment early, which will reduce ER visits and possibly eliminate hospital admissions.
+With the right patient education, on-hand medicines, and keen observation, families can learn to control nearly every asthma flare-up by starting treatment early, which will reduce ER visits and possibly eliminate hospital admissions.

-The doctor provides a written, step-by-step plan (asthma action plan) outlining exactly what to do between flare-ups and how to recognize and manage them if they occur.
+The doctor provides a written, step-by-step plan (the asthma action plan) that includes exactly what to do between flare-ups and how to recognize and manage them if they happen.
 The plan is different for each child.
 Over time, families learn to recognize when to start treatment early and when to call the doctor for help.

-It's a fact: those who learn the most about asthma are the most successful in controlling it.
+It's a fact: Those who learn the most about asthma have the most success controlling it.
 Fortunately, more is being discovered about asthma every day!

-Many organizations can provide information, videos, books, educational video games, and pamphlets, and also can direct you to local support groups where families and kids can meet others going through the same frustrations and learning processes.
-Together, they share experiences, helpful strategies and tips, and coping skills.
+Many asthma-related websites and groups can provide information, videos, books, and educational video games, and recommend local support groups where families and kids can meet others dealing with asthma.
+Together, they share experiences, helpful tips, and coping strategies.

 Reviewed by: Elana Pearl Ben-Joseph, MD